davelovemartin/davelovemartin/README.md

 ## Side project

-- ✍🏻 I write about productivity and learning in the open on [davelovemartin.dev](https://davelovemartin.dev).
+- ✍🏻 I write about building things and innovation on [davelovemartin.dev](https://davelovemartin.dev).

 ---